Political Science 3300

 Recommended:

-Native Americans
+Native American

 For an informative essay on cultural

-philosophical thought of Native
+perspectives and the political and philosophical thought of Native American political thinkers,

 see:

-Elizabeth Archuleta, "American Indian Thought: Philosophical
+Elizabeth Archuleta, "American Indian Thought:

-Essays", American
+Philosophical Essays", American Indian Quarterly, Winter/Spring

-Indian Quarterly, Winter/Spring 2005, Vol. 29, Issue 1/2.
+2005, Vol. 29, Issue 1/2.

 Section: Book Reviews - A review essay on Anne

-Waters (ed.)
+(ed.)
 American Indian Thought: Philosophica Essays (2003)

 Texas State University permalink.
-A valid Texas State University User Name and password are
+A valid Texas State University User Name and password

-required for access.
+are required for access.

 For a discussion of major